11 Things Every Social Media Writer Should Know

 Start with their demographics and identify their interests, lifestyles, and values.
 Determine what they care about, what they want, and what their needs and goals are.
 Pick a challenge that’s significant to them and develop content that will provide solutions.
 This way, they can envision how important your product or service is.

 Once you know who you’re talking to, it’s essential to plan how you’ll come up with posts that are worthy of people’s time.
-With a social media calendar (eClincher can help you with this!), you can plot your content type in advance, schedule your posts, organize your files, and set rules to fit your audience’s requirements.
+With a social media calendar, you can plot your content type in advance, schedule your posts, organize your files, and set rules to fit your audience’s requirements.

 Remember: The more you know about them, the easier it'll be for you to write relevant content.
 And the more relevant your posts, the more success you’ll have.